 For those with Alzheimer’s disease or other types of dementia, Brookdale Roanoke offers exceptional memory care in a safe, secure environment.
 Our community, located in a quiet residential area and surrounded by the Blue Ridge Mountains, believes no matter where an individual is on life’s journey, each has the right to live in a dignified manner and to enjoy meaningful experiences every day.

 We can help you and your family as you consider care for your loved one.
 Memory care services by highly trained staff in a safe, comfortable, home-like environment are the unique contribution we can make to your loved one’s well-being and quality of life.
 And for you, there’s peace of mind knowing we have trained staff on-site 24 hours a day, seven days a week, to be alerted to an emergency.

 Memory Care at Brookdale Roanoke

 Our memory care focuses on creating a personalized experience.
 That means there is no one-size-fits-all approach to care here.
-Techniques that work for one resident may not work for another, so we tailor care to each resident and help ensure their needs are well-known with consistent care assignments.
+Techniques that work for one resident may not work for another, so we tailor care to each resident and help address their needs with consistent care assignments whenever possible.
 Whether it’s our Clare Bridge program for mid to late stages of dementia or our Solace program for the advanced stages of dementia, we have purposeful programs with the compassionate care you and your family need.
 Here are some of the programs and services we offer:

 Clare Bridge is our exclusive brand of dementia care created more than 30 years ago.